Rigaku shares slump in market debut after $863m Japan IPO

 “However, despite the yen’s deprecation, the stock market has been soft ahead of the general election, centred on semiconductor-related companies,” he wrote.

-Rigaku peers Shimadzu and Hamamatsu Photonics have both slid from highs this month.
+Rigaku peers Shimadzu and Hamamatsu Photonics have both slipped from recent highs.

-Japan’s stock market has also been volatile as investors absorb developments including a surprise interest rate hike, a change of prime minister and the election set for Sunday.
+Japan’s stock market has also been volatile as investors digest developments including a surprise interest rate hike, a change of prime minister and the election set for Sunday.

 Japan has been a focus for buyout firms as companies shed non-core assets, go private or grapple with management succession issues.